-Intercalation is an opportunity available to all medical students at the University of Manchester.
-The idea behind it is to take a year out of your medical studies to obtain a degree in another academic area in the hope that you’ll come back to your medical degree both refreshed and powered with greater knowledge.
-A win-win situation all round.
-James Rosario is coming towards the end of his intercalation year where he has been studying Anatomical Sciences.
+Intercalation is an opportunity available to all medical students at Manchester.
+The idea is to take a year out of your medical studies to obtain a degree in another academic area in the hope that you’ll come back to your medical degree both refreshed and powered with greater knowledge.
+James Rosario is coming towards the end of his intercalation year where he has been studying Anatomical Sciences (not currently offered, see the list of bioscience courses here).
 Below, James discusses his thoughts on intercalation and the advantages of taking a year out from being a medical student.

 After hearing about the dreaded jump from third year to fourth for medical students I was always going to intercalate.
 I’ll be honest, I didn’t feel ready for that jump and liked the idea of doing something completely different for a year.
 I also saw it as a great opportunity to gain extra points for my foundation doctor application so, on the whole, it seemed like a no-brainer to me.